 Slut Shaming

-Feminists unite: Slut shaming is a school / Facebook trend that shallowly judges people (mostly girls) for their looks, popularity, sex drive, dress sense or even just individuality.
-It's time to make the nasty badness go away.
-Or at least be poked in the wriggly bits with a sharp stick.
+Feminists unite: Slut shaming is a school / Facebook trend that shallowly judges people (mostly girls) for their looks, popularity, dress sense or even just individuality.
+Ugh.

 Well, look.
-There's this thing called slut shaming.
-It's in schools, it may be in your friendship circles, and it's all over Facebook.
-In one way, slut shaming's been around since Mary of Magdala washed a bearded guy's feet and everyone got hassled because she was an unmarried woman (or prostitute, depending on the translation).
-In another way, it's suddenly this whole new thing for feminists to fight against, purely because it's got this new title.
+There’s this thing called slut shaming.
+It’s in schools, it may be in your friendship circles, and it’s all over Facebook.
+Slut shaming’s been around since forever.
+Remember when Mary of Magdala washed a bearded guy’s feet and everyone got freaked out because she was an unmarried woman (or sex worker, depending on the translation)?

 What is slut shaming, exactly?